University Policy 6320

 - Programs will complete and submit to Extended Studies after each fiscal year the self-support academic program annual fiscal report, which demonstrates and attests to the program’s self-sustaining financial model and explains the use of any net revenues.

-- Extended Studies is charged with carrying out Idaho State Board of Education policy, section V.R., which requires each self-support academic program to be reviewed every three (3) years “to ensure that program revenue is paying for all program costs, direct and indirect, and that no appropriated funds are supporting the program.”
+- Extended Studies is charged with carrying out Idaho State Board of Education policy, section V.R., which requires each self-support academic program to be reviewed every three (3) years to ensure the following: “the program must demonstrate ability to support its costs, both direct and indirect, within a period not to exceed three (3) years from program start-up” and “no appropriated funds are supporting the program.”

-g.
-Self-support academic programs will receive approval prior to adjusting program fees.
-Programs will work with Extended Studies to submit requests as part of the annual university student fee process.
+f.
+Self-support academic programs must receive approval prior to adjusting program fees.
+Programs must work with Extended Studies to submit requests as part of the annual university student fee process.
 If faced with compelling extenuating circumstances, programs may request adjustments to program fees during other times of year.
-Ultimately all fee requests must be decided upon by the Idaho State Board of Education.
+Ultimately, all fee requests must be decided upon by the Idaho State Board of Education.

 - Traditional tuition-paying students will not be required to enroll in a self-support class section as part of their degree or certificate requirements.